babou212/Library-management-app/README.md

 - You must have npm along with the latest LTS version of node installed

 - Clone repo and cd into frontend module and run command " npm i " then run " npm start " to run the client
+- Make sure to set the environment to dev to use the embedded h2 database
 - Then run maven to download dependencies and then build and run the java application either within the ide or as a jar file (demo-0.0.1-SNAPSHOT.jar) located within the target directory.